JanDeDobbeleer/oh-my-posh/docs/docs/segment-regquery.md

 ```
 ## Properties

-- registry_root: `string` - the abbreviation of the root HKEY of the registry path:
-  - 'HKCR': HKEY_CLASSES_ROOT
-  - 'HKCC': HKEY_CURRENT_CONFIG
-  - 'HKCU': HKEY_CURRENT_USER
-  - 'HKLM': HKEY_LOCAL_MACHINE
-  - 'HKU': HKEY_USERS
 - registry_path: `string` - the path from root to get to the desired key.
+Case-insensitive.
+Must use backslashes.
+Must include the valid root HKEY in short or abbreviated format, such as HKLM or HKEY_LOCAL_MACHINE.
 - registry_key: `string` - the key at the destiation root\path location to read.
+If this is blank, the value of the "(Default)" key for that path will be used.
 - query_fail_behaviour: `string` - what to do if unable to get key value from the registry for any reason:
   - `hide_segment`: will not display this segment.
   - `display_fallback_string`: will display the string supplied in the 'query_fail_fallback_string' property.